BA (Hons) Production of Music and Audio

 Applicants attending interview to gain ‘Advanced’ entry onto the Production of Music and Audio Programme will be expected to provide information ( with evidence where deemed appropriate) in the following areas:

-Programme Insight: Your broad understanding of what you believe the Production of Music and Audio programme to be about.
+- Course Insight: Your broad understanding of what you believe the Production of Music and Audio course to be about.

 - Interpersonal skills: Teamwork, Leadership, Creativity, Integration, Directed Study.

 - Projected career: What area of the broader Music Production discipline do you see yourself seeking employment in?

 |School||School of Informatics & Creative Arts|

 All applications for this course must be made directly to the CAO by using the course ID